 The Proposed Action would be implemented using a phased approach to alleviate potential disruption to operations at the LPOE.
 The four phases of construction and demolition presented in the EIS, shown in Figure 2-2, are theoretical representations used for discussion and environmental analysis.
 The exact construction phasing sequence and layout of the LPOE would be determined by the construction contractor and would be similar in scope to what is described in the EIS.
-Construction would be expected to take place over a 42-month period and demolition and construction activities would occur during normal working hours (e.g., Monday-Friday, 7 a.m.-5 p.m.).
+Construction would be expected to take place over a 42-month period and demolition and construction activities would occur during normal working hours (e.g., Monday-Friday, 7 a.m.- 5 p.m.).

-Under the Proposed Action, GSA would acquire the former Friendship Park, located adjacent to the western end of the San Luis I LPOE, and construct new infrastructure to accommodate the increasing volume of pedestrian and vehicle traffic, including inbound and outbound POV and pedestrian processing facilities; main building, kennel, headhouse, and family processing facilities; public and government parking lots; an impound lot; and a seizure vault.
+Under the Proposed Action, GSA would acquire from BLM, the legal interest necessary to construct and operate the expansion of the San Luis I LPOE on the former Friendship Park site, located adjacent to the western end of the LPOE, and construct new infrastructure to accommodate the increasing volume of pedestrian and vehicle traffic, including inbound and outbound POV and pedestrian processing facilities; main building, kennel, headhouse, and family processing facilities; public and government parking lots; an impound lot; and a secure storage area.
 Figure 2-1 is a theoretical overview of the Proposed Action showing improved traffic flow of pedestrians and vehicles.

-GSA would acquire the former Friendship Park (6.13 acres) and construct a public-facing building, a sidewalk for southbound pedestrians, a parking lot, a seizure vault, an impound lot, and a utility yard (see Figure 2-3).
+GSA would acquire the legal interest in the former Friendship Park (6.13 acres) site and construct a public-facing building, a sidewalk for southbound pedestrians, a parking lot, secure storage area, an impound lot, and a utility yard (see Figure 2-3).
 Friendship Park was closed in 2011 and is no longer maintained by the City of San Luis.
-A locked, metal, chainlink fence surrounds the site to prevent public access.
+A metal, chain-link fence surrounds the site.
 Trash and debris associated with homeless encampments have accumulated throughout the property (GSA 2017b).